Happiness (Red Velvet song): Reception

 Following its initial release, "Happiness" was met with mixed reviews from music critics.
 Jacques Petersen of Popdust called the track a "mish-mash of different sounds and styles that you wouldn't expect to work, but somehow does".
 On another song review, writers Kim Sung-Dae, Kim Sung-Hwan, Park Byung-Woon, and Park Sang-Joon of Y-Magazine described the track as featuring "four-dimensional messages mixed with Korean and English", further adding that "the individuality and charm of the vocals of the members have not yet been clearly revealed", while rating the track with three stars out of five.
 Writing for Hankook Ilbo, Lee Ho-yeon reported that "Happiness" was included on the songs that were on the music charts for the new year of 2020 due to positive energy from the title.
 In an individual song review, Yoo Je-sang of Idology magazine opined that "the frivolous melody and the lyrics that pour out without context are that of f(x)" since it was "relatively more organized and experienced than them", while writer Cho Sung-min of the same magazine viewed the track as a "little early to judge", further noticing how "there's not much satisfaction with just this one song".

 The song was featured on Weiv magazine's "Weiv Writer's 2014 Singles of the Year".
 It received a nomination for Digital Bonsang at the 29th Golden Disk Awards, held in the year of 2015.

 On the week of August 3, 2014, "Happiness" debuted and peaked at number five on South Korea's Gaon Digital Chart, marking Red Velvet's first top-five entry on the chart.
-It also debuted at number three and number 22 on the Gaon Download Chart and Gaon Streaming Chart, respectively.
 In addition, the song debuted at number four on Billboards World Digital Song Sales chart and has since sold 15,000 copies in the United States.